U

 B. 1882, Ijebu-Ode, Nigeria.
 D. 1963

 To stand before an Aina Onabolu portrait is to encounter the founding act of Nigerian modernity.
 Born in Ijebu-Ode in 1882, Onabolu was largely self-taught, learning the academic principles of Western painting from reproductions in colonial magazines before anyone thought to teach such things in Nigerian schools.
 That was precisely the point: in an era when colonial education officers insisted that the natural limit of African ability was pottery and craft, Onabolu sat quietly and produced portraits of such technical mastery that the argument collapsed under their own weight.
-He later trained at the Académie Julian in Paris and at St. John's Wood College in London, returning to Nigeria in 1922 to introduce fine art into the school curriculum.
-Known in Lagos as Mr. Perspective, his advocacy was tireless and transformative.
-The two works in the Udoaka Collection — oils on canvas from 1945 and 1946 — are among the final works of a man who, more than anyone, made it possible for Nigerian artists to exist.
+He later trained at the Académie Julian in Paris and at St. John's Wood College in London, returning to Nigeria in 1922 to campaign successfully for the introduction of fine art into the school curriculum — a campaign whose principal instrument was Kenneth Murray, the English art teacher sent by the colonial education department to assist him.
+The artists Murray trained became Nigeria's first generation of formal art educators, and the tradition they established runs directly through nearly every painter in this collection.
+Known in Lagos as Mr. Perspective, Onabolu received the Medal of the Order of the British Empire in 1957 for services to fine arts education.
+The two works in the Udoaka Collection — oils from 1945 and 1946 — are among the final works of a man who, more than anyone, made it possible for Nigerian artists to exist.

 SELECTED WORKS